It is thought that most of central and western Europe used to be inhabited by the corncrake.

 The declines throughout the corncrakes range were closely linked to periods of change in the farming systems: from the mechanised cutting and earlier cutting dates to the change from hay to silage with its associated even earlier cutting dates, and often production of two crops from a field.
 In many areas cutting is now so early that suitable nesting habitat no longer exists in the breeding season.
 Major investment in drainage schemes in the 1980s allowed silage production to spread to many poorly drained areas in Scotland and Ireland, which until then had remained untouched.

 The speed at which agricultural changes can affect the corncrake is illustrated by the 80 per cent decline in numbers in Northern Ireland in three years (1988-1991), which coincided with earlier cutting dates as farmers were encouraged to produce silage instead of hay and increased sheep stocking which resulted in further loss of hay meadows.

 In Britain and Ireland there have been unprecedented declines in numbers throughout the range of the species, accompanied with 76 per cent contraction in range since 1970.
 By the 1990s the annual decline was so great that, had it continued, the species would have gone extinct in the British Isles within 10-20 years.
 As a result of conservation measures in the core areas, the decline was finally halted with the lowest point in Britain in 1993 with 480 calling males, and in Republic of Ireland in 1994 with 129 calling males.
 Since then numbers in Britain have increased with just under 900 males recorded in 2019.

 In Northern Ireland corncrakes were still widespread at the time of the 1968-71 Atlas, but by mid-1980s their range had contracted to the western counties, particularly Co.
 Fermanagh.
-During the 1994 breeding season no corncrakes were recorded, and only a few birds have been found since.
+In recent years the range has contracted further with only a small number recorded annually.